nyangweso-rodgers/computer-science-docs/04-VMs-vs-Containers/02-Containers/01-Docker/Readme.md

 - Using Docker, you can start many types of databases in seconds.
 By searching, [hub.docker.com](https://hub.docker.com/) you can find ready-to-use containers for many databases.

+# Installing Docker

+- Install Docker engine for windows, linux or mac OS from the [official Docker website](https://www.docker.com/)

 # Docker Concepts

 - The **Dockerfile** is the base for an **image**, and an **image** is used to create a **container**.
 A **container** is running as a process on the host machine.
 Yet, it has its own file system and is separated from the other processes.